Percy Chen

-Percy Chen (陳丕士 (Chén Pīshì, can4 pei1 si6); 1901–20 February 1989) was a Chinese Trinidadian lawyer of Hakka Han descent, as well as a journalist, businessman and political activist.
+Percy Chen (陳丕士 (Chén Pīshì, can4 pei1 si6); 1901 – 20 February 1989) was a Chinese Trinidadian lawyer of Hakka Han descent, as well as a journalist, businessman and pro-CCP political activist.

 Family and early life

 Chen was born in Belmont, Port-of-Spain, Trinidad, British West Indies, in 1901.
 He was the eldest son of Eugene Chen, the leader of the left wing faction in the Kuomintang (Chinese Nationalist Party) and the Foreign Minister of the Republic of China, and Agatha Alphosin Ganteaume (1878–1926), known as Aisy, daughter of a French Creole father who owned one of the largest estates in Trinidad.

 Chen was educated at University College School in London.
 He did his apprenticeship at the Middle Temple and called to the English Bar at the age of 21 in 1922 and practiced law for several years in Trinidad.
 In the fall of 1926 Chen joined his father at the Foreign Office of the Nationalist Government and felt he "had come home" although he didn't speak any Chinese.
-He followed the National Revolutionary Army to Hankow during the Northern Expedition.
+He followed the National Revolutionary Army to Hankou during the Northern Expedition.
 He was asked by his father to conduct Mikhail Borodin and other Russian advisors returning to the Soviet Union after the 12 April Purge of the Chinese Communist Party.
-He stayed in Moscow for six years under his Russian name Pertsei Ievgenovich Tschen before he became advisor to the General Motors Corporation in their negotiations with the Soviet Commissariat of Heavy Industry with his wide knowledge of the conditions in Russia, probably the first Chinese to be employed by a giant foreign corporation as its advisor in a foreign country.
+He stayed in Moscow for six years under his Russian name Pertsei Ievgenovich Tschen before he became advisor to the General Motors Corporation in their negotiations with the Soviet Commissariat of Heavy Industry with his wide knowledge of the conditions in Russia, probably the first Chinese person to be employed by a giant foreign corporation as its advisor in a foreign country.

-Chen was also a correspondent of the Ta Kung Pao, a pro-Communist newspaper, at Tientsin.
+Chen was also a correspondent of the Ta Kung Pao, a pro-Communist newspaper, in Tianjin.
 He became increasingly disappointed with the Kuomintang and grew sympathetic to the Chinese Communist Party.